elara7/ANN-in-Leiden/assignment1/README.md

 Task 4: Implement a multi-class perceptron algorithm Implement (from scratch) a multi-class perceptron training algorithm and use it for training a single layer perceptron with 10 nodes (one per digit), each node having 256+1 inputs and 1 output.
 Train your network on the train set and evaluate on both the train and the test set, in the same way as you did in the previous steps.

-The algorithm:
+The algorithm for training:

-initialize weights w at random
+First, we initialize 10 groups of weights w at random then we get 10 basic perceptrons.

+Each basic perceptrons, for example basic perceptron k, only tell us whether the sample belongs to class k or not.

+Using each basic perceptron, we calculate a_i =  w_0 + /sum_j x_{ij} * w_j for all the training sample.

+We set y_i = 0 for all a_i <0, otherwise y_i = 1.

+Then for every sample, each basic perceptron will tell us a number, 0 or 1.

+If the output of the basic perceptron matching with the correct class is 1, while others are 0, the sample is said to be correctly classified.

+Otherwise the weights of the basic perceptron making wrong judgement need to be modified.

+The modify algorithm is:

 while (there are misclassified training examples):

-- Select a misclassified example (x, ci)

-- Then some nodes are activated more than the node ci
+- Select a misclassified example (x, ci) ,then some nodes are activated more than the node ci

 - 1) update weights of these nodes by -x: w = w - x;